pleabargain/EnglishHelpsYourCareer/idioms.md

 <details><summary><b>examples</b></summary>
 <p>

+Ana: Yes, I would like to buy your car.

+Bob: Sorry, you are a day light and a dollar short.
+I sold the car this morning.

+---

-We were a day late and a dollar short when we delivered the project.
+* We were a day late and a dollar short when we delivered the project.

-The government's response to the pandemic was consistently a day late and a dollar short.
+* The government's response to the pandemic was consistently a day late and a dollar short.

-Ever since the crisis took hold last summer, most of the big firms have been a day late and dollar short in responding.
+* Ever since the crisis took hold last summer, most of the big firms have been a day late and dollar short in responding.

-The landlord complained that I'm always a day late and a dollar short!
+* The landlord complained that I'm always a day late and a dollar short!

 </p>
 </details>